Zeta integrals, Schwartz spaces and local functional equations: Our formalism

-This formalism is compatible with the local functional equations in the cases of Godement-Jacquet, Braverman-Kazhdan, etc., where the spaces $\mathcal{N}_\pi$ are at most one-dimensional and we retrieve the usual $\gamma$-factors.
-For prehomogeneous vector spaces, we recover the $\gamma$-matrices in the existing theories, at least when $\pi$ is the trivial representation; see for example \cite{Sa89}.
+This formalism is compatible with the local functional equations in the cases of Godement--Jacquet, Braverman--Kazhdan, etc., where the spaces $\mathcal{N}_\pi$ are at most one-dimensional and we retrieve the usual $\gamma$-factors.
+For prehomogeneous vector spaces, we recover the $\gamma$-matrices when $\pi$ is the trivial representation; see for example \cite{Sa89}.

 The existence of $\gamma(\pi)$ is by no means automatic.
 However, it can be partly motivated by the $L^2$-theory if we assume that $\mathcal{F}$ extends to an isometry $L^2(X_2^+) \rightiso L^2(X_1^+)$; see below.